 As mentioned, caring for cashmere is not so difficult and even allows for ironing the material.
 Several rules apply when ironing cashmere:

-- Avoid ironing the ribbing on the collar, body and sleeves to prevent “burning” them.
+• Avoid ironing the ribbed edges of the collar, body, and sleeves to prevent “burning” them.

 Using steam or ideally a steamer is highly recommended.

-After purchase, your cashmere sweater may pill superficially in areas of friction.
+After purchase, your cashmere sweater may develop superficial pilling in friction areas.
 Don’t worry, this is normal!
-It is even a good sign of quality.
+It’s actually a great sign of quality.

-Indeed, these first pills show a dense knitting and should disappear after about ten washes.
+These initial pills indicate a dense knit and should disappear after about ten washes.

 If you want to remove them, do not pull on them.
-Instead, use a special cashmere razor and run it in the direction of the fibre, without pressing, and only occasionally.
+Instead, use a special cashmere razor and gently run it in the direction of the fiber, without pressing, occasionally.
 There are also cashmere combs that can help you care for your knits.

-In any case, it is better to avoid wearing your cashmere pieces more than 3 days in a row and avoid layering clothes.
-Rubbing damages the knit and speeds up pilling.
+In any case, avoid wearing your cashmere pieces more than 3 days in a row and avoid layering clothes.
+Friction damages the knit and speeds up pilling.

-In the wardrobe, do not hang cashmere.
-Prefer folding it and storing it in a protective cover, away from light and moths.
+In your closet, do not hang cashmere.
+Fold it and store it in a protective cover, away from light and moths.